Foundation Models for Discovery and Exploration in Chemical Space: Fine-tuning

-\paragraph{Excess Value Imputation.} When possible, we computed the excess mixture properties \(P_E\) directly from the reported mixture \(P_{mix}\) and pure compound properties \(P_i\) using If the excess property was provided, but not the mixture property, we would calculate \(P_{mix}\) from the reported pure compound properties \(P_i\).
+If the excess property was provided, but not the mixture property, we would calculate \(P_{mix}\) from the reported pure compound properties \(P_i\).
 We only used pure compound properties as reported within the paper; we did not impute pure compound properties from elsewhere in the literature.

 To reduce our data entry burden, we did not record the reported molar volume when mixture densities were reported.
 Instead, molar volumes \(V_m = M / \rho\) were computed from the reported densities \(\rho\) with molecular weights \(M\) computed using RDKit\cite{GreRDKitOpensourceCheminformatics2024}.